theblackcat102/theblackcat102.github.io/_posts/2022-10-09-noob-reading-cpu-architecture-2022.md

 Both multithreading and SMT are important techniques for improving the performance of modern computer systems, and they are used in a wide range of applications.
 These techniques allow CPUs to execute more instructions in parallel, which can improve the overall speed and efficiency of the system.

+IBM Power CPU has 4 SMT (or 8) as compare to the typical 2 SMT (1 core running 2 threads at the same time).
+As discuss in this [reddit thread](https://www.reddit.com/r/askscience/comments/7mmxi0/comment/drv5nd9/?utm_source=share&utm_medium=web2x&context=3).

 ### Branch predictor

 Branch instructions are a type of instruction that can cause the CPU to branch to a different part of the program and execute a different sequence of instructions depending on the result of a conditional test.
 For example, a branch instruction might be used to check if a number is greater than zero, and if it is, the CPU will branch to a different part of the program to execute a different set of instructions.
 Branch predictors are used to improve the performance of the CPU by predicting the outcome of branch instructions and speculatively executing the appropriate instructions before the result of the branch is known for sure.

-TLDR; you predict the outcome of the branch (where do your instruction jump to next, for example : if-else logic ) in order to execute the branched instruction section.
+*TLDR;* Predict the outcome of the branch (where do your instruction jump to next, for example : if-else logic ) in order to execute the branched instruction section while you wait for the predict branch to finish.
 If your predictions are incorrect, you need to fallback and execute the correct instruction.

 This allows the CPU to avoid stalling and continue executing useful work while it waits for the result of the branch instruction.